 See also: Library article for Malaria

-WHO—International Travel and Health (current online update, Country List)(2016) Malaria risk – P. vivax and P. falciparum – exists throughout the year in the whole country below 2000 m, especially in rural areas from July to December inclusive.
+WHO—International Travel and Health (current online update, Country List)(2021) Malaria risk due to P. vivax and P. falciparum exists throughout the year in the entire country below 2000 m, especially in rural areas from July through December.

 - Recommended prevention in risk areas: C – Risk of P. falciparum malaria, in combination with reported chloroquine and sulfadoxine–pyrimethamine resistance.
 Mosquito bite prevention plus atovaquone–proguanil or doxycycline or mefloquine chemoprophylaxis (select according to reported side effects and contraindications) a

 aAlternatively, for travel to rural areas with low risk of malaria infection, mosquito bite prevention can be combined with stand–by emergency treatment (SBET).

 WHO Country List footnote: When available, the date of the most recent update or confirmation is indicated in parentheses in the country list.
 If no date is indicated, the most recent update or confirmation was provided before 2013.

 CDC—Health Information for International Travel (current online edition)Areas with malaria: All areas (including all cities) < 2,500 m (< 8,202 ft).

 - Malaria species: P. vivax 70%, P. falciparum 30%.